What is an MVNO and why it matters for IoT

 A Mobile Virtual Network Operator (MVNO) is a mobile service provider that delivers connectivity without owning the physical radio network.
 Instead, MVNOs like Com4 partner with major Mobile Network Operators (MNOs) to access nationwide and global networks.

-Cellular IoT Connectivity / Cellular Networks / MVNO | 30 September 2025
+Cellular IoT Connectivity / Cellular Networks / MVNO | | Updated on:

 This allows them to offer the same coverage as traditional carriers, but with greater freedom to innovate and focus on customer needs.